Back to articles list Articles Cookbook

 The Complete Beginner’s Guide to SQL Fundamentals

 Let’s begin our guide to SQL with basic definitions.
 You might have already heard that SQL is used with databases.
 What exactly is a database?
 In the most general sense, it is an organized collection of various kinds of data.
 Think of it as a place where you can keep information – e.g. a list of website users’ passwords and profile names; an online store’s transaction history; or a hospital’s patient records.
-Such information can be stored in various ways: simple text files, spreadsheets, or in databases.
+Such data can be stored in various ways: simple text files, spreadsheets, or in databases.

 We also talk about what SQL is on our YouTube channel "We Learn SQL".
 Check it out.
 Remember to subscribe.